openSUSE/Mojo-IOLoop-ReadWriteProcess/README.md

 Defaults to `1`, If enabled, additional pipes for process communication are automatically set up.

+## internal\_pipes

+Defaults to `1`, If enabled, additional pipes for retreiving process return and errors are set up.
+Note: If you disable that, the only information provided by the process will be the exit\_status.

 ## autoflush

 Defaults to `1`, If enabled autoflush of handlers is enabled automatically.